 How to Get Rid of Boxelder Bugs

 Once boxelder bugs enter a structure, it is very difficult to get rid of them, so prevention efforts are key.
 Sealing the exterior of the house is essential.
 Small cracks or crevices can be sealed using caulk.
 Larger gaps or holes can be filled with copper mesh and then plugged with expandable spray foam.
 It is especially important to seal areas where cables, wire, or pipes enter the home.
 It is also important to check all screens on windows and doors.
 If they are not in good condition, they should be repaired or replaced.
 Similarly, the weather stripping and door sweeps should fit snugly.
 Garages also pose a problem, so ensure that the rubber strip around the door forms a tight seal.
 Other places to check are soffits, chimneys, vents, and weep holes.
-To prevent insects from entering, these areas can be covered with fine mesh.
+To prevent these black and orange bugs from entering, these areas can be covered with fine mesh.

 Boxelder Bug Control Methods